At the Royal British Legion Group, we believe in being open and up front with people about how we use their personal data.

 We will collect your personal information when you enquire about our activities, register with us, send an email, make a donation to us, ask a question about our services or otherwise provide us with personal information.

-For example, when you visit The Royal British Legion’s Facebook Fanpage, Facebook may drop a cookie on your computer subject to their privacy and cookie policies.
+For example, when you visit the Royal British Legion’s Facebook page, Facebook may drop a cookie on your computer subject to their privacy and cookie policies.
 You are able to control the settings of any non-essential cookies by logging into your Facebook account.

-The personal data we collect might include name, date of birth, email address, postal address, telephone number and bank/credit/debit card details if you are supporting us financially.
+The personal data we collect might include name, date of birth, email address, postal address, telephone number and bank, credit or debit card details if you are supporting us financially.

 We will use your personal information for one or more of the following purposes: